 Location: Te Ihutai/Avon-Heathcote Estuary, Saltwater Creek Estuary, and the open coastline of Ōtautahi/Christchurch

-For years, Christchurch discharged its treated wastewater into the Avon-Heathcote Estuary/Ihutai, before that discharge was decommissioned and moved to an ocean outfall several kilometres offshore.
-To find out whether that change actually improved the safety of shellfish in the estuary, Christchurch City Council commissioned EOS Ecology to monitor pathogen levels in shellfish – using cockles and tuatua as living indicators of human-sewage contamination.
-The work tested for the faecal-indicator bacterium E. coli, for Salmonella, and for norovirus, a human-origin virus whose presence is an unambiguous fingerprint of human sewage.
+For years, Christchurch discharged its treated wastewater into Te Ihutai/Avon-Heathcote Estuary, before that discharge was decommissioned and moved to an ocean outfall several kilometres offshore.
+Across that change from estuary-based to ocean outfall, Christchurch City Council commissioned EOS Ecology to monitor pathogen levels in shellfish, using cockles and tuatua as living indicators of human-sewage contamination.
+The work tested for the faecal-indicator bacterium E. coli, Salmonella, and norovirus, the latter being a human-origin virus whose presence is an unambiguous fingerprint of human sewage.

-This was monitoring with an immediate public-safety purpose: whenever the testing found high pathogen levels in the shellfish, the warning signs advising people not to gather kai went up – a neat synergy of science and signage that kept people safer.
-Over more than a decade it also built something rarer: one of New Zealand’s few long-term datasets on shellfish pathogen levels, and a robust BACI record of what happens when a wastewater discharge is removed from an estuary – work of national and international relevance.
+This was monitoring with an immediate public-safety purpose: whenever the testing found high pathogen levels in the shellfish, the warning signs advising people not to gather kai went up.
+Over more than a decade the programme also built a continuous BACI record of what happens when a treated-wastewater discharge is removed from an estuary, and tracked the receiving coastline through to 2021.
 It left EOS Ecology with deep, transferable experience in how stormwater and sewage discharges affect the food safety of shellfish, and in using shellfish themselves as sensitive, defensible indicators of contamination in coastal and estuarine waters.

 Īnanga Spawning Habitat Surveys